metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_group_v2_manifest.md

 Optional:

 - `bucket` (String) Bucket name for bucket admin roles.
-When not specified for a role that can be scopedto a specific bucket, the role will apply to all buckets in the cluster.Deprecated:  Couchbase Autonomous Operator 2.3
+When not specified for a role that can be scoped to a specific bucket, the role will apply to all buckets in the cluster.
+Deprecated: Couchbase Autonomous Operator 2.3
 - `buckets` (Attributes) Bucket level access to apply to specified role.
 The bucket must exist.
-When not specified,the bucket field will be checked.
-If both are empty and the role can be scoped to a specific bucket, the rolewill apply to all buckets in the cluster (see [below for nested schema](#nestedatt--spec--roles--buckets))
+When not specified, the bucket field will be checked.
+If both are empty and the role can be scoped to a specific bucket, the role will apply to all buckets in the cluster (see [below for nested schema](#nestedatt--spec--roles--buckets))
 - `collections` (Attributes) Collection level access to apply to the specified role.
-The collection must exist.When not specified, the role is subject to scope or bucket level access. (see [below for nested schema](#nestedatt--spec--roles--collections))
+The collection must exist.
+When not specified, the role is subject to scope or bucket level access. (see [below for nested schema](#nestedatt--spec--roles--collections))
 - `scopes` (Attributes) Scope level access to apply to specified role.
 The scope must exist.
-When not specified,the role will apply to selected bucket or all buckets in the cluster. (see [below for nested schema](#nestedatt--spec--roles--scopes))
+When not specified, the role will apply to selected bucket or all buckets in the cluster. (see [below for nested schema](#nestedatt--spec--roles--scopes))

 <a id="nestedatt--spec--roles--buckets"></a>
 ### Nested Schema for `spec.roles.buckets`

 Optional:

-- `resources` (Attributes List) Resources is an explicit list of named bucket resources that will be consideredfor inclusion in this role.
-If a resource reference doesn'tmatch a resource, then no error conditions are raised due to undefinedresource creation ordering and eventual consistency. (see [below for nested schema](#nestedatt--spec--roles--buckets--resources))
+- `resources` (Attributes List) Resources is an explicit list of named bucket resources that will be considered for inclusion in this role.
+If a resource reference doesn't match a resource, then no error conditions are raised due to undefined resource creation ordering and eventual consistency. (see [below for nested schema](#nestedatt--spec--roles--buckets--resources))
-- `selector` (Attributes) Selector allows resources to be implicitly considered for inclusion in thisrole.
-More info:https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#labelselector-v1-meta (see [below for nested schema](#nestedatt--spec--roles--buckets--selector))
+- `selector` (Attributes) Selector allows resources to be implicitly considered for inclusion in this role.
+More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#labelselector-v1-meta (see [below for nested schema](#nestedatt--spec--roles--buckets--selector))

 <a id="nestedatt--spec--roles--buckets--resources"></a>
 ### Nested Schema for `spec.roles.buckets.resources`